avineetpal185/Crop-Recommendation-System/README.md

 ## 🌾 Supported Crops

-The system can recommend the following crops:
+The model can recommend the following crops:

 - Rice
 - Maize